gantgarrett/100-days-of-code/log.md

 **Today's Progress:** Been viciously busy with school so it was hard finding time to code.
 I Twitter account though to hold myself accountable for 100 Days of Code.
 I would like to think making a Twitter Bot that retweets and favorites other tweets is code but it was hardly code at all, still code none-the-less.
 I also worked on some JavaScript which resembles C++ to me.
 I'm going to work on more data viz stuff with Python tomorrow morning.

 **Thoughts:** So far so good with this challenge.
 I'mm learning so much and involving myself with such a supportive community.
 Coding's great!

+### Day 15: July 13, 2018

+**Today's Progress:** Started to parse through the chessgames.csv.
+I'm trying to find a correlation between the opening ecosystem and who wins.
+But I'm having trouble because when I parse through a certain parameter, I cannot parse through the newly created dataset.
+For instance, the opening ecosystem is D10, it gives me a new dataset with only D10 as the ecosystem.
+How can I take this new dataset and parse through it to see who won?
+That is what I'm having trouble with.
+I got my 1 hour+ in today.
+In the mean time, I'm playing two shows tonight with my band, so maybe I can collect some data then.
+Like how many people are at each show?
+Then graph the results.
+It could be cool!

+**Thoughts:** I have to keep reminding myself to not get frustrated.
+Coding is hard.
+I'm just now diving in very deep now so I need to be patient with myself and were I'm at as a programmer.
+I know there is greatness right around the corner.
+I need to be persistent and diligent with my work and try my best.
+But now I have to get ready to rehearse with my band.
+We're covering Black Flag sooooo.